 However, many people who now call themselves flexible dieters, do not think meal planning and being flexible go together.
 As best as I can figure, they think that if you write a meal plan in advance, or get a meal plan from a coach or nutritionist, then you are being rigid because you now have a prescription you’re forced to follow.

-They believe instead, that all you have to do is follow handful of sensible eating rules that have flexibility built in, and you don’t have to know in advance what you’ll eat each day.
-For example, a flexible dieter might have rules like these:
+They believe instead, that all you have to do is follow handful of sensible eating guidelines that have flexibility built in, and you don’t have to know in advance what you’ll eat each day.
+For example, a flexible dieter might have guidelines like these:

 - Track your calories and grams of protein, carbs and fat (“macros”).